OpenSportsLab/soccernetpro-ui/CONTRIBUTING.md

-# Contributing to OSL Action Spotting Annotation Tool
+# Contributing to Soccernet Pro Tool

 Thank you for considering contributing to this project!